 Dana is a design thinking strategist, certified design sprint master, workshop facilitator, and design researcher with experience developing user-centered digital products, services, and experiences in organizations ranging from art museums to educational technology startups.

 The former head of digital at the San Francisco Museum of Modern Art, she oversaw the research, development, design, and production of the museum’s award-winning website for over 10 years.
-Dana runs the site Design Thinking for Museums, where she writes about human-centered design in museums, nonprofits, and mission-driven organizations.
+Dana founded the site Design Thinking for Museums, where she writes about human-centered design in museums, nonprofits, and mission-driven organizations.